Jevontae Layne: Club career

 In 2021, Layne played with ProStars FC in League1 Ontario.
 In 2022, he joined Scrosoppi FC.
 In 2023, he joined Simcoe County Rovers FC.
 In the championship final, he scored two goals in their victory over Scrosoppi FC to help Simcoe County win the 2023 title.
 After the 2023 season, he was named to a league Second Team All-Star and subsequently re-signed with the club for the 2024 season.
 At the end of the 2024 season, he was named the league Forward of the Year and named a First Team All-Star.

 At the 2025 CPL-U Sports Draft, Layne was selected first overall by Valour FC.
 In March 2025, he signed a U Sports contract, which allows him to maintain his university eligibility, with the club.
 He made his debut on April 5, 2025, against Pacific FC.
 He scored his first goal in the second leg of the 2025 Canadian Championship quarter-finals against Major League Soccer side Vancouver Whitecaps FC.
 In August 2025, he extended his U Sports contract through the remainder of the season.

+In February 2026, he signed with League of Ireland Premier Division club Treaty United.